adlnet/xAPI-Spec/xAPI-Data.md

 Statements are immutable (they cannot be changed).
 The following are exceptions or areas not covered by this rule:

 * <a name="2.3.1.b1"></a>Potential or required assignments of properties during LRS processing ("id", "authority", "stored", "timestamp", "version").

 * <a name="2.3.1.b2"></a>Activity Definitions referenced by a Statement.
 The content of Activity Definitions that are referenced in Statements is not considered part of the Statement itself.
 This means a deep serialization of a Statement into JSON will change if the referenced Activity Definition changes (see the [Statement API's](#stmtapi) "format" parameter for details).

 * <a name="2.3.1.b3"></a>Verbs referenced by a Statement.
-The Display property of the Verb is not considered part of the Statement itself (see the [Statement API's](#stmtapi) "format" parameter for details).
+The "display" property of the Verb is not considered part of the Statement itself (see the [Statement API's](#stmtapi) "format" parameter for details).

 * <a name="2.3.1.b4"></a>Serialization of Timestamp data.
 This is not considered part of the immutable Statement itself.
-For example, the timestamp and stored properties of a statement can be returned in a different timezone to the one with which they were stored so long as the point in time referenced is not affected.
+For example, the "timestamp" and "stored" properties of a Statement can be returned in a different timezone to the one with which they were stored so long as the point in time referenced is not affected.
 See [4.1.7 Timestamp](#timestamp) and [4.1.8 Stored](#stored) for details.

 * <a name="2.3.1.b5"></a>Serialization of un-ordered lists.
 The list of Agents in a Group is not considered to be an ordered list.
-Thus, the LRS can return this list of agents in any order.
+Thus, the LRS can return this list of Agents in any order.
 See [4.1.2.2 Groups](#group).

 * <a name="2.3.1.b6"></a>Attachments.
-These are not part of Statements and an LRS will return Statements without attachments when a Client requests them (see the [Statement API's](#stmtapi) "attachments" parameter for details).
+These are not part of Statements and an LRS will return Statements without Attachments when a Client requests them (see the [Statement API's](#stmtapi) "attachments" parameter for details).

 * <a name="2.3.1.b7"></a>Case sensitivity.
 Some properties are case insensitive and changes in case therefore do not affect immutability.
 For example, the domain portion an e-mail address is case insensitive.
 It is recommended to use lowercase for any case insensitive text.

 The following explicitly are **not** exceptions and **are** covered by this rule:

 * <a name="2.3.1.b8"></a>Result Duration.
-Due to variable lengths of months, years and even minutes and the flexible nature of the timestamp property as representing either the start, middle or end of the experience, it is not possible for an LRS to accurately deserialize the Result Duration and convert between units of time.
-For this reason, the Result Duration is considered a string for purposes of statement comparison.
+Due to variable lengths of months, years and even minutes and the flexible nature of the
+"timestamp" property as representing either the start, middle or end of the experience, it is not possible for an LRS to accurately deserialize the Result Duration and convert between units of time.
+For this reason, the Result Duration is considered a string for purposes of Statement comparison.

 <a name="statement-comparision-requirements" />
 ###### <a name="2.3.1.s9"></a>Statement Comparision Requirements